Call for an Initial Consultation (908) 561-5577

 Symptoms can often be missed, in part, because they may not appear until days or even weeks after the initial trauma.
 It is important for family and friends to monitor the athlete.
 Family and friends are much more likely to notice the symptoms than the child athlete.

-What are severe traumatic brain injury symptoms?
+What are the symptoms of severe traumatic brain injury?

 Athletes who suffer a severe traumatic brain injury often die or suffer permanent disability.
 According to the CDC, TBIs are a factor in almost a third of US injury-related deaths.
 Many other serious TBIs require the patient to be hospitalized.
 A severe TBI impacts more than just the victim.
 The family suffers as well.